Jaxydog/rs/README.md

 A Rust implementation of [`ls`](https://pubs.opengroup.org/onlinepubs/9699919799/utilities/ls.html).

-Not intended to POSIX-compliant or an otherwise legimately used tool, just a fun project.
+Not intended to be POSIX-compliant or an otherwise legimately used tool, just a fun project.
 See [eza](https://github.com/eza-community/eza) if you're looking for a replacement.

 ## Usage